 The definition of a bathroom is a location that contains a bath or shower, rooms with just a sink or toilet are not classed as bathrooms.
-No matter whether you plan to install recessed downlights or surface spotlights in your bathroom you need to follow the rules.
+No matter whether you plan to install recessed downlights or surface spotlights in your bathroom you need to follow the rules regarding bathroom zones.

-It also makes you wonder; why would lighting manufacturers like Ansell Lighting produce downlights that are only IP44 to begin with?
+There is often a lot of confusion about bathroom zones, some electrical contractors and lighting manufacturers will tell you conflicting information; mainly that recessed downlights need to be rated at IP65.
+This is incorrect as IP44 is water resistant enough for zones 1 and 2.
+This is unless you plan on cleaning your ceiling with a power wash.
+A rating of IP44 is the minimum requirement, which is splash proof and sufficient.
+It also makes you wonder; why would some of the UK's leading lighting manufacturers like Ansell Lighting produce bathroom downlights that are only IP44 to begin with?
 Wouldn’t they be illegal?
 And did you know that most electric showers are rated at IP44 so why would a recessed downlight need to be more water resistant than a shower that is going to be positioned in the heart of zone 1?

 When you dim the brightness level of a halogen or incandescent light bulb you will notice that colour temperature starts to appear warmer the dimmer it becomes.
 When you dim an LED the colour temperature remains consistent, dimming it only dims the brightness.
 In bathrooms and especially when you’re bathing most people like to produce a relaxing candlelight effect.
 This can be done either by using ordinary wax candles which would appear like an ultra warm 2200K.
 Or by installing LEDs that have this setting built into them.

-The opposite end of the colour temperature spectrum is to go with a cleaner, cool / neutral white approach, this is often refereed to as cold white.
-By installing 4000K LEDs such as the Halers H2 Pro or H4FF shown in these images you can achieve a more modern appearance but it can also make a room feel clinical and sterile.
+The opposite end of the colour temperature spectrum is to go with a cleaner, cool white approach, this is often refereed to as cold white or neutral white.
+By installing 4000K LEDs such as the Halers H2 Pro or adjustable H4 Pro by Collingwood Lighting, shown in these images you can achieve a more modern appearance but it can also make a room feel clinical and sterile.
 Cool white is around 5% brighter than warm white as it has less phosphor over the LED chip, although due to the clearer light appearance it will appear even brighter.